-If you are looking for a coding bootcamp with excellent career prospects, Salt is most certainly the best option available.
+If you are looking for a turbo-charged coding bootcamp with excellent career prospects, Salt is most certainly the best option available.
 Look no further.

-Salt is one of the most unique coding schools in Europe, with a very strict admissions process and one of the best job prospects in the industry.
+Salt is one of the most unique coding schools in Europe.
+Thanks to its highly selective admissions process it manages to boast the best career placement statistics in the industry.

 One of the major competitive advantages of Salt versus other coding bootcamps is that the course is free of charge for successful candidates.
-You’ll get a one-year contract upon completion right out of the bootcamp.
+In addition to that, you’ll get a one-year contract upon graduation.
+You’ll be hired straight out of the bootcamp.
 Hard to believe, but it’s true.

 Other Bootcamps In Scandinavia